30 Ecommerce Trends for 2021 [Survey Report]

 - 10% said they will keep it the same in 2021.

-Product visualization is one more interesting technology, which can result in a better customer experience.
+Product visualization is one more interesting eCommerce trends, which can result in a better customer experience.
 With the help of product visualization technologies, online retailers can improve the experience with high-quality images that portray exactly what the customer will receive upon delivery.

 - 60% will improve its product visualization in the coming year.